StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ![Picture 1](Pictures/L70andL80Breakout.jpg)

 The L80 GPS has a slightly worse power performance than the L70, but it has its own ceramic patch antenna and easy to include in PCB designs and solder in place, I like it.
-The L70 has a balloon mode, for use up to 80km.
+The L70 has a balloon mode, for use up to an altitude of 80km, most GPSs cease to functioon above 18km.

 **Note:** It should be noted that the vast majority of the GPSs modules reported on in this report will, if operated over several weeks, revert to cold fix mode due to failure of the backup supplies, that will in turn significantly increase power consumption.